rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

-Java prefers `Class<?>` over plain `Class` although these constructions are equivalent.[^2] The benefit of `Class<?>` is clarity since developers explicitly indicates that they are aware of not using an out-dated Java construction.
+Java prefers `Class<?>` over plain `Class` although these constructions are equivalent.[^2] The benefit of `Class<?>` is clarity since developers explicitly indicates that they are aware of not using an outdated Java construction.
 The Java compiler generates warning on the use of `Class`.
 Code snipped bellow exemplifies the use of `Class<?>`.